The hidden history

 Girls performing traditional Sundanese dances

-And here are two celebrated women of Indonesia.
+And here are two celebrated women of Indonesia of mixed descent.
 On the left, Rosa (Rosalina Poppeck better known as Rose Pandanwangi) and on the right, Rima Melati (born as Marjolien Tambayong).
 Rose, a famous singer, a soprano who studied classical music in the Netherlands, of German and Indonesian descent, still performs.
 She was married to the legendary Indonesian painter, Sudjojono.
 She was the first Indonesian seriosa singer to appear on the international scene.
 Rima was a singer and actress and performed in almost a hundred films.
 She has received numerous international awards.
 Her father was Dutch and she kept some ties with the Netherlands.
 She acted in several TV series and played Mrs. Slotering in the 1976 film Max Havelaar.
 Both of these women are loved and cherished by the Indonesian people.

 Maude and brother Robbie Görlitz stayed in Indonesia.
 They are still in touch with their family who returned to the Netherlands.
 Cousin Maarten Fornerod is a cell biologist and associate professor at Erasmus MC.
 He lives in Haarlem with wife Judith and their children.
 He worked with us on our DNA investigation.
 What happens with “color” when it is mixed?
 Maarten’s sons have red hair; the sons of Robbie look like Indonesians.